AC297r-MBTA-2018/Final-Report/index.md

 ### Key Findings

-- **Dimension Reduction with PCA**: We found an almost linear dependency between variance expalined and number of components.
+- **Dimension Reduction with PCA**: We found an almost linear dependency between variance explained and number of components.
 This suggests that PCA is not an effective method for dimension reduction in the context of our problem.
 Therefore, we did not pursue this approach further.

 - **Clustering Pipeline Comparison**: The hierarchical clustering implementation has at least 2 advantages over non-hierarchical clustering: 1) more time efficient; and 2) able to find clusters with more subtle differences.